Exhibitions

 The resulting citywide campaign—now visible across banners, calendars, and digital platforms—demonstrates how participatory design curricula can elevate public life through research, storytelling, and collaboration.

 Student Design Team: Matheus Cueva, Liam L. Gunning, Estrellita G. Matheu Roca, Nikolas A. McLean, Daniela Murillo-Cifuentes, David Ostrovski, Mansi Patel, Jasmin Perez, Kaviyan Ravindrakumar, Jean Weekes, Camilla Zarzuela.
-Led by Visiting Professor Rebecca Pauline Jampol.Newark City Parks Foundation: Marcy DePina, Marie Thompson, Tawana Meck, and Mouna Musa.
+Led by Visiting Professor Rebecca Pauline Jampol.
+Newark City Parks Foundation: Marcy DePina, Marie Thompson, Tawana Meck, and Mouna Moussa.

 Grounds of Memory: Self-Portraits in Senegal

-Artists: Laylah Amatullah Barrayn
+Artists:Laylah Amatullah Barrayn

-Location: 3rd Floor, SHINE Portrait Studio, Changing Room
+Location:3rd Floor, SHINE Portrait Studio, Changing Room

 Presents self-portraits made in landscapes shaped by beauty, resistance, and memory, reflecting on twenty-five years of the artist’s engagement with Senegal.
 Commemorating Aline Sitoe Diatta, Omar Ibn Said, and Mama Casset, the work positions photography as both witness and participant in the layered histories of Africa and its diaspora.